pratikk2609/dnyangandh-frontend/README.md

 8- yaml file will be created and runner will start.

-removed all hardcoding of localhost:5555 to relative path of nginx command
+removed all hardcoding of localhost:5555 to relative path of nginx command - Again